 New stable releases of Drupal core are scheduled to occur within particular release “windows“:

-- A bug fix release window is on the first Wednesday of each month.
+- A bug fix/feature release window is on the first Wednesday of each month.

 - A security release window is on the third Wednesday of each month.